Section 21 – Junior And Teen Fair

 9. Any sewing project.

-10. Teddy Bear Special– In memory of Mary Glassford- Dress a Teddy Bear in our Theme .( There’s Still a Taste of Country!}.
+10. Teddy Bear Special– In memory of Mary Glassford- Dress a Teddy Bear in our Theme.
+(Seed to Table).
 Sponsored by Betty Brander.
 Teddy Bear can be store bought, props can be used.
 Max 24” in any dimension.
 Judged on creativity only.
 1st $10.00.
 2nd $8.00, 3rd $5.00, 4th $2.00.

 TEEN FAIR- Ages 13 to 17 (as of date of entry).